thorfinnvessel/OIBSIP/README.md

-Welcome to my **Oasis Infobyte Data Science Internship Repository**, a collection of real-world Data Science,Machine Learning and Natural Language Processing projects completed during the internship program.
+You are welcome to Ayush Singh's **Oasis Infobyte Data Science Internship Repository**, a collection of real-world Data Science,Machine Learning and Natural Language Processing projects completed during the internship program.

 This repository demonstrates practical applications of:
 * Exploratory Data Analysis(EDA)